Woolfrey/control_kuka_impedance/README.md

 This package primarily serves as an example of how to implement the [serial_link_action_client](https://github.com/Woolfrey/client_serial_link) and [serial_link_action_server](https://github.com/Woolfrey/server_serial_link) packages to control a robot arm.
 You can fork it, and modify it, to get it running for any other robot arm, provided you have a valid URDF 🦾

 :sparkles: Features include:
-- Joint & Cartesian trajectory tracking,
+- Joint & Cartesian impedance control,
+- Real-time trajectory tracking,
-- Real-time velocity control of the endpoint with a joystick,
+- Real-time control of the endpoint with a joystick,
 - Real-time control of the endpoint with an interactive marker in RViz,
 - Configuration files to rapidly change preset joint positions, endpoint poses, etc.

+> [!NOTE]
+> This package implements the `SerialLinkImpedance` control class from [RobotLibrary](https://github.com/Woolfrey/software_robot_library) which **does not** utilize inertia.
+This is done deliberately because many robot models have very poor dynamic modeling.

 The diagram below shows how all the components interact: